OpnTec/open-spectrometer-hardware/README.md

 - The design files for the lasercut files are available in the /schematics folder.

 ![Open Source Spectrometer Camera Component](/docs/images/spectrometer_cameracomponent.jpg "Open Source Spetrometer Camera Component")
+The camera component of the spectrometer in transparent casing.

 Roadmap: